watakak/IntStudio/README.md

 # IntStudio

 This is an Code Editor based on Python.
+Made specifically for unpopular languages.

+Supported Programming Languages:
-Supports C% Programming Language.
+- C%

 It's have a source code, feel free to contributing anything you want into the main page.